Antonio Marin (footballer, born 2001): Loan to Monza

 On 1 October 2020, Marin was sent on a one-year loan to newly-promoted Serie B side Monza, with an option for purchase which becomes an obligation under certain conditions.
 He made his debut on 7 November, coming on as a substitute for Dany Mota in a 2–0 home victory over Frosinone.
 His loan ended in January 2021, as he was dissatisfied with his playtime.

 Loan to Lokomotiva

 On 4 February 2021, he moved on loan to Lokomotiva.

+Loan to Šibenik

+In June 2021, Marin joined Šibenik on a season-long loan.

+Loan on Rijeka

+In December 2022, Marin was loaned out to Rijeka by Dinamo Zagreb on a short-term deal.

+Olimpija Ljubljana

+On 17 January 2024, Marin signed for reigning Slovenian PrvaLiga champions Olimpija Ljubljana on a three-year contract following the termination of his contract with Dinamo Zagreb.
+In his second appearance for the club on 17 February, he scored a brace against Radomlje in a 3–1 win, but suffered a knee injury and had to undergo surgery.

 Style of play

 Although Marin generally plays as a winger, his versatility in attack makes him adept both as a second striker and a striker.
 He is known for his speed, dribbling abilities and skill in set pieces.

-Personal life

-On 13 October 2020, Marin tested positive for COVID-19.